dndworld/dndworld.github.io/Character Building/cc-rules.md

 > - If any of the starting equipment were sold and you need to switch them, retcon the transaction before doing so.
 > - Keep RPXP and Experience counter values.

-> - You are still in the character creation phase after gaining XP from Combat Training DTD, or after claiming RPXP.
+> - You are still in the character creation phase after gaining XP from Combat Training DTD, an approved RPXP claim, or Avrae Tutorial XP.

 !!!warning
 Once your character participates in a DM event, all rebuilds must be submitted for review in `#rebuild-retire-log`, following the rules in the pin.